 We believe in stretch and challenge for all students.
-On entry to the school in Year 7 students are taught predominantly in mixed ability teaching groups with one high ability class on each side of the year group to enable rapid progress for more able on entry.
+On entry to the school in Year 7 students are taught predominantly in mixed ability teaching groups with one high ability class on each side of the year group to enable rapid progress for low and mid ability students.
 In Mathematics students are set according to their ability in every year group.
 Once the students embark on their GCSE courses the majority of subjects continue with mixed ability teaching, though the core subjects of English, Maths and Science continue with their setting arrangements.